On this page we'll be discussing the grammar of Iemy. If you have

 greening of America" is clearly using "green" as a

-painting is the result of my painting for three weeks".
-"The
+is the result of my painting for three weeks".
+"The building went on

-building went on for a year to build this building".
-In English
+for a year to build this building".
+In English there is ambiguity

 In Iemy the situation is also ambiguous.
 The lack of inflections